How To Place An Image In Text With Photoshop 2026

 Step 4: Select Layer 1

-Click on top layer (Layer 1) in the Layers panel to select it:
+Click Layer 1 in the Layers panel to make it active.

 Step 5: Select The Type Tool